kipkitur/car_gurus/README.md

 ![allure version](screenshots/pytest_allure_terminal_1.PNG)

 It is time to run the test, gather results and generate a test report.
 To enable Allure listener to collect results during the test execution simply add
---alluredir option and provide a path to the folder where results should be stored as shown below.

-**$ py.test --alluredir=%allure_result_folder% ./your_test_script.py**

-allure_result_folder is the location to store the test results as “.XML” files.
-In our example, I created a folder named "Reports".
+--alluredir option and provide a path to the folder where results should be stored.
+The test results as “.XML” files.
+In our example, I created a folder named "Reports" and added the path to my test scrupt.
 This is what my command looks like:

 **py.test --alluredir=%Reports% ./test_used_hyundai_sonata_dropdown.py**

-To see the actual report after your tests have finished, you need to use Allure command-line utility to generate a report from the results.
+To see the actual report after your tests have finished, you need to use allure command-line utility to generate a report from the results.

-**$ allure serve %allure_result_folder%**

 This command will show you generated a report in your default browser.